I recently saw a discussion on an online forum where an individual raised the question of “What’s the Future of Agile?”

 - Any other earlier process improvement approach was considered obsolete and passé.

 I published my first book on Business Excellence in 2003 and I interviewed a number of companies for my book at that time.
-What I saw was that:
+What I saw was a big difference in how Six Sigma was implemented:

 Superficial, Mechanical Implementation